borodust/borodust/README.md

 ## What's happening

 ### ???
 * Very exciting super secret new development based on `alien-works`.
-Reveal coming soon!
+Reveal is coming not as soon as I would like.

 ### alien-works
 * Game foundation [framework](https://github.com/borodust/alien-works) for Common Lisp